runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aelfae.md

 jewelry made of gold, bronze, and various semiprecious stones, and live in modified ruins.
 Most Xhal'fae 'cities' are built in leftover Uon ruins, and many Xhal'fae groups simply live in the wilderness.
-Xhal'fae look similar to the 'xhal when they are in their human form.
+Few Xhal'fae ever take a fully human form, but those that do look similar to the 'xhal.
-Xhal'fae tribes tend to be about 70% natural shapeshifters, 20% direbeasts, and 10% non-shapeshifter humans, although the non-shapeshifter humans tend to have animalistic features similar to the preferred half-forms of their parents.
+Xhal'fae tribes tend to be about 70% natural shapeshifters, 20% direbeasts and 10% non shapeshifter humanoids, although these retain the animalistic appearance of the preferred half-forms of their parents.

-Other 'fae
+## Other 'fae

 There are also a few small groups of unique 'fae not directly related to any of the major bloodlines:

+### Selkies
-Selkies: A few clans of seal shapeshifters in the far north.
+A few clans of seal shapeshifters in the far north.
 Culturally similar to inuit.
 Most similar to the 'midh and wolf fae.

+### Merfae
-Merfae: Serpentfish shapeshifters most often found around the 'xhal islands.
+Serpentfish shapeshifters most often found around the 'xhal islands.
 Often use a half-form with a fishlike tail and a humanlike body.
-Relatively civilized for fae, often wear jewelry and wield fishing spears or tridents.
-Most similar to the 'xhal and Xhal'fae
+Relatively civilized compared to the Xhal'fae, often wear jewelry and wield fishing spears or tridents.
+Otherwise most similar to the 'xhal and Xhal'fae

+### Xhao'fae
+An ancient offshoot of the Xhal'fae who mimic hexapede lizards, found across Kita Lau, and occasionally along east cost of Quon Xi.
+Normally appear as 4 to 4 1/2 foot tall humanoid reptilians with four arms, a long tail, and a line of feathers running down their spine.
+Despite being much shorter than most humans, the extra limbs and tail mean they weigh about the same.
+Unlike most 'fae, Xhao'fae have no inherent shapeshifting ability.
+The only remanants of their fae ancestry are the ability to form and dismiss webbing between their digits for swimming, and membranes between their limbs for gliding.
+Additionally, magic-users among them retain a natural affinity for shapeshifting, so Xhao'fae shamans and mages often learn how to shapeshift.
+Xhao'fae civilization is most similar to that of the Ael'xhal, although they have a tendancy to build higher up in the trees.
+Despite their reptillian form, Xhao'fae are still fertile with other Aeldar.

+### Deep Fae
-Deep Fae: An offshoot of the Daal'fae, these 'fae live northeast of the Dragonspine mountains, and rarely come into contact with civilized races.
+A more primal offshoot of the Daal'fae, these 'fae live northeast of the Dragonspine mountains, and rarely come into contact with civilized races.
 They spend most of their time in full animal form and rarely take human form.
 For the most part they are indistinguishable from